-The MD Anderson Symptom Inventory thyroid cancer module (MDASI-Thy) is a disease-specific MDASI module.
+The MD Anderson Symptom Inventory for thyroid cancer (MDASI-Thy) is a site-specific MDASI module.
 Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-Thy also assesses 6 symptoms specific to thyroid cancer:

 - feeling hot